All About: PCOS

 - Reducing carbohydrate intake: replace bread, pasta, and rice with seed crackers, broccoli or cauliflower rice, and pasta made from courgette

-- Adding more proteins (quark, tempeh, fish, tofu) and healthy fats (nuts, seeds, avocado, oily fish) to the diet
+- Adding more proteins (quark, tempeh, fish, tofu) and healthy fats (nuts, seeds, avocado, fatty fish) to the diet

 - Exercising on an empty stomach: take a walk of at least 30 minutes after waking up before having breakfast

 - Intermittent fasting: fasting for more than 18 hours helps to make body cells insulin sensitive.
-You can determine the eating window yourself, for example, between 12:00 and 18:00 or between 14:00 and 20:00.
+You can choose your eating window, for example, between 12:00 and 18:00 or between 14:00 and 20:00.

-By adjusting the diet and increasing exercise, weight will eventually decrease, which helps to tackle insulin resistance.
-With lifestyle adjustments alone, women with PCOS can often improve their health.
+By adjusting the diet and increasing physical activity, weight will eventually decrease, which helps to tackle insulin resistance.
+Lifestyle adjustments alone can often improve the health of women with PCOS.

 Supplements for PCOS

 Due to the claims regulation, we are bound by what we can say about our products.
-In accordance with the legislation, we keep information about supplementation separate from the promotion of our products.
-For more information or personal advice, contact our Health Coaches via the chat on vitaminstore.nl
+In accordance with legislation, we keep information about supplements separate from recommending our products.
+For more information or personal advice, contact our health coaches via chat, email, or visit us in-store.